-Develop your teaching skills and qualify as a Secondary Geography teacher and benefit from our consistently high employment rates on this highly-regarded course at the Institute of Education.
+Develop your teaching skills with the PGCE Secondary Education with Geography and qualify as a Secondary Geography teacher and benefit from our consistently high employment rates on this highly-regarded course at the Institute of Education.

-This Post Graduate Certificate Education (PGCE) Secondary English course leads to the award of Qualified Teacher Status (QTS), qualifying you to teach the 11-18 age group in secondary schools in England and Wales.
+This Post Graduate Certificate Education (PGCE) Secondary Geography course leads to the award of Qualified Teacher Status (QTS), qualifying you to teach the 11-18 age group in secondary schools in England and Wales.

 Your tutors are a diverse and incredibly experienced community of academics.
-You will be taught by those with national reputations as experts in the field of English in education
+You will be taught by those with national reputations as experts in the field of geography in education.

 Teaching is through a series of seminars and workshops in a well-resourced campus environment as well as in the field.
 Interactive and discussion-based techniques will encourage you to engage, reflect and challenge.
 Your learning may include: